 Step 3.
 Now you can see the primary partition has been converted to logical partition and you can make use of the unallocated space to create a new logical partition.

 Solution 3.
 In Partition Wizard, convert this hard drive to GPT disk.
 As GPT disk can support up to 128 primary partitions, many users prefer to employ GUID partition table, especially for their data drives.
 The operational process has been explained in the former part; please go back to Case 1 to get the detailed tutorial.

 Situation 2.
 On an MBR disk, there are already three primary partitions plus one extended partition on the drive.

 If there are already three primary partitions and one extended partition on an MBR disk, you are unable to create partition on unallocated space within Disk Management, because the unallocated space is not included in the extended partition.

 You may also like: Fix - Disk Already Contains Maximum Number of Partitions Error

 Solutions here are similar with that of Situation 1.

-a) If you use Disk Management, delete the logical partition to make it free space, and then delete the free space to make it unallocated.
+Solution 1.
+If you use Disk Management, delete the logical partition to make it free space, and then delete the free space to make it unallocated.
 Now you get a big unallocated space on which you can create a full sized logical drive and then divide it into several parts.

-b) But things will be different if you use MiniTool Partition Wizard because it automatically judges how many primary partitions have been created and if the unallocated space is adjacent to the logical partition.
+Solution 2.
+But things will be different if you use MiniTool Partition Wizard because it automatically judges how many primary partitions have been created and if the unallocated space is adjacent to the logical partition.
 If YES, you can directly create another logical partition by using MiniTool Partition Wizard without considering how to make the unallocated space into the extended partition.
 MiniTool Partition Wizard will do it for you.

 But if the logical partition is not adjacent to the unallocated space, you will need to do the followings: